haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/bpg/glycans.md

 <p style='text-align: right; font-family: "PT Sans"; font-weight: 600;'> <font  size="6" color="RED" >Best practice guide</font></p>

-HADDOCK2.4 now supports docking of carbohydrates, however it has not been tested properly yet.
-It is in an experimental intense-development phase.
+HADDOCK also supports the docking of several carbohydrates.
 A list of glycan residues supported by HADDOCK can be found [here](https://wenmr.science.uu.nl/haddock2.4/library).
-This page consists of following chapters:
+This page consists of the following chapters:

 <hr>

 ### [Tutorials](../tutorials.md)

-* [HADDOCK3 protein-glycan modelling and docking](https://www.bonvinlab.org/education/HADDOCK3/HADDOCK3-protein-glycan/): This tutorial shows how to use HADDOCK3 to dock a glycan to a protein, provided that some information exists about the protein binding site.
+* [HADDOCK3 protein-glycan modeling and docking](https://www.bonvinlab.org/education/HADDOCK3/HADDOCK3-protein-glycan/): This tutorial shows how to use HADDOCK3 to dock a glycan to a protein, provided that some information exists about the protein binding site.

 <HR>